ANGER - A VALUABLE WARNING SIGNAL

 There are many techniques that can be learned in order to help manage anger.
 Delaying your responses by counting to ten, using breathing exercises and improving communication skills are some examples.
 Yet reading or being taught such techniques in a classroom manner is sometimes not what is needed.
-Individual psychotherapy can be critical to unlocking certain tricky aspects of our relationship with anger.
+Individual or group psychotherapy can be critical to unlocking certain tricky aspects of our relationship with anger.
 Therapy sessions with a psychologist can help people understand aspects such as: the relationship of our anger to our other emotions, the role of significant people in one's life and understanding important links to our personal history.
 One can learn to identify particular triggers to anger and expand their range of responses to the emotion.

 CONSEQUENCES OF BURIED ANGER